Accepted into College—Now What?

-It's been hard saying good-bye to yesterday, to the familiarity of home, and high school.
-But Colleen knows it's time, for her anyway, to leave home and begin life on her own.
+It's been hard saying good-bye to yesterday, to the familiarity of home and high school.
+But Colleen knows it's time for her to leave home and begin life on her own.
 In high school, she had plenty of good friends, got top grades, and graduated with honors.
-She wants to do the same thing as a college student, but she knows she has to make new friends and start fresh.
-Everything feels new to her now, and sort of strange.
+She wants to do the same thing as a college student, but she knows she has to do it on her own, without her parents guiding her every day.
+She has to make new friends and start fresh.
+Being on her own for the first time, everything feels new to her, and sort of strange.
 Will she make the right choices while living away from home for the first time?
-How will she know when she's making the right choice?
-Her parents aren't around like when she lived at home, and now she will only be able to depend on herself to do the right things.
-Will she be able to do her work, everything she needs to do to make the grades she needs to stay in college?
-This three-part Hub follows our fictitious college student, “Colleen,” through some of what she will encounter, and some of the decisions she will have to make, during her four years at college.
+How will she know when she's making the right choices?
+Although her parents are just a phone call away, they still aren't around like when she lived at home.
+Facing reality, she knows she'll only be able to depend on herself, day by day, to do the right things.
+Will she be able to manage her life well enough to get to classes on time?
+Will she manage study and coursework well while taking care of all the activities of daily living she'll need to take care of, while also doing all she needs to do to make the grades she needs to stay in college?
+I think you'll enjoy following this three-part Hub which follows a fictitious college student, “Colleen,” through some of what she will encounter, and some of the decisions she will have to make, during her four years of college.

 Hi readers.
-I'm the person who created, and who is telling, this story about a fictitious college student named "Colleen."
+I created this story about a fictitious college student named "Colleen" to represent an average college student who is faced with all the typical challenges college students need to rise above to be successful, as a college student.
 I am a graduate of three different colleges, I have three college degrees, including a Ph.D., and I worked as a college professor for over 15 years.
 Yes, I am well qualified to tell this story.
 In this story, which I made up based on my own experiences as a college student, I'll be comparing going away to college to a real-life version of the reality television game show Survivor.
 Young women like Colleen and other students are essentially “marooned” on an island called “college,” and they have to figure out how to survive there in order to leave the island, preferably in four years or less, by completing a degree program and then graduating.
-Okay, so there may be 16 thousand players (or many thousands more), instead of 16, like on the TV show, Survivor, but still, it’s a pretty good metaphor.
-In the game of Survivor—College Island, the members all must work together too, in some ways not too unlike tribe members on Survivor.
-They have to find food, shelter, and figure out how to get rewards, primarily in the form of good grades.
-And even though no one is “voted out” or cast away from the island by the other tribe members, there are certainly a variety of hazards that can cause a student to be taken out of the game, if they are not careful.
+Okay, so there may be sixteen-thousand players (or more), instead of 16, like on the TV show, Survivor, but still, the way the show operates provides a pretty good metaphor for the college experience.
+In the game of Survivor—College Island, students--who are all participants in the game, must work together to survive, just as tribe members must work together on Survivor.
+They have to find and secure shelter, food, and must figure out how to get rewards (scholastic achievements and on-campus recognition and/or awards).
+And, even though no one is “voted out” or cast away from the island by the other tribe members, there are certainly a variety of hazards that can cause a student to be taken out of the game, if they are not careful.

 Now let's continue our story.

-After the initial shock wears off—from leaving high school, leaving home, and coming to college for the first time, Colleen accepts that her life has changed.
-She is now inside a new reality called college, and she realizes she has to learn to swim there, or she’ll surely sink.
+After the initial shock wore off—from completing and graduating from high school, leaving home, and going to college to begin her first year, Colleen accepted that her life had changed.
+Now living in a new reality called "college," she quickly realized she had to learn how to swim in her new world, or she’d surely sink.

 © 2012 Sallie B Middlebrook PhD